 - Saki Asamiya in Sukeban Deka was armed with a special metal yo-yo, which became her signature weapon — so much so that it's an integral element in the logo for the 2006 Live-Action Adaptation (now available in the United States under the title Yo-Yo Girl Cop).

-- Akashia Moka flings a yo-yo at a Tengu-maked thug during their field trip to the human world in Rosario + Vampire season 2.
+- Akashiya Moka flings a yo-yo at a Tengu-masked thug during their field trip to the human world in Rosario + Vampire season 2.
 The yo-yo cracks the mask in half to reveal a face that is nearly identical.

 - Princess Sparkle from Spider Riders liturally kicked Grasshop's but with hers, several dozen times.